rmdobservations/traveljournal/README.md

 # traveljournal
 Create a template travel journal website.
 Structure is pre-written.
 Additions from one's trip can be easily added as GPX or KML files.
-What makes a good travel journal: Text, Photographs, Map, Menu
+What makes a good travel journal: Text, Photographs, Map, Distances, Menu ,popup photos on map markers

 Map software is Openlayers 3.
 Code is written so that one needs to fill in only a minimal amount of information about their trip.
 These should be: